deniskoronets/php-array-table/README.md

 ## Formatters (since v2)
 New feature introduces way to pre and postprocess column data by applying some filters.
+You're able to develop your own formatters simply extending `BaseColumnFormatter` and implementing abstract methods.
-List of such out of the box:
+List of formatters out of the box:
 - `AlignFormatter` - allows to set text align for inner column (useful for numbers):

 <pre>&lt;?php
+use dekor\ArrayToTextTable;
+use dekor\formatters\AlignFormatter;

 $data = [
     [
         'left' => 2,